playframework/playframework/documentation/manual/working/scalaGuide/main/dependencyinjection/ScalaDependencyInjection.md

 1. Defining actions without using the `@` symbol

-    For those routes, all controllers and their related components are **effectively singletons** due to router being a singleton, but keep in mind that if you inject a controller into a non-singleton component then its lifecycle will be determined by that parent component (not a general pattern but possible).
+    For those routes, all controllers and their related components are **effectively singletons** due to router being a singleton with Play's default application loader, but keep in mind that if you inject a controller into a non-singleton component then its lifecycle will be determined by that parent component (not a general pattern but possible).

-    The major difference between this approach and static controllers is that all dependencies are determined at runtime.

 2. Prefixing actions with the `@` symbol